Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 I do have a few tabs on my two spreadsheets.
 One thing that I keep track of is competition wins and items that I receive from brands that I am working with on my blog.
 I like to keep track of this to say thank you to people and also see the monetary value of the items I have received.

 Personally, I like to track my moneymaking regularly.
 I will keep my income/expenses up to date on a monthly basis and this means when it is time to fill in my tax return I only need a few days income/expenses to be up to date.
 This is really convenient for me and stops me worrying that I have forgotten to declare something.
 On top of that, I am able to check, at a glance, that I have the right amount of money saved for my tax / National Insurance bill.
+I’ve had a check for gaps in my national insurance.

 I keep a record of my balances on online websites and paid apps to see how the balances grow.
 I can look at daily, weekly, monthly and yearly figures for most of the companies that I complete paid work for.
 This helps me to see which websites are worth the effort vs time and which are not.
 I have a look at the companies that I use each quarter and make any changes accordingly.
 This works very well for me and takes the minimum of effort.
 I used to check my balances on many of the websites daily.
 Now that I have a child and more to do, I tend to check just once a week.
 I find that with survey websites, and similar, this regular checking helps me make some more money as I visit websites.